The Invasion from Within!: History

-The Invasion from Within! would be the band's only release on Tomato Head Records but is the label's best selling album.
+The Invasion from Within! would be the band's only release on Tomato Head Records but is the label's best-selling album.
 After this release, the band signed to the larger independent label, Kung Fu Records.
-The title track was used in Atlus USA's release of the Strategy RPG Disgaea: Hour of Darkness.
+The title track was used in Atlus USA's release of the strategy RPG Disgaea: Hour of Darkness.
 The song is noticeably absent in the Japanese audio track.
-Because only Atlus owned the rights to the song, it is not present in ports of the game such as Disgaea: Afternoon of Darkness and Disgaea 1 Complete, which were not published by Atlus.
+Because only Atlus owned the rights to the song, it is not present in parts of the game such as Disgaea: Afternoon of Darkness and Disgaea 1 Complete, which were not published by Atlus.